Vmart23/terms-of-use.md/# Terms of Use — XYZ Utility Token.md

-# Terms of Use — XYZ Utility Token
+# Terms of Use — XYZ UtilityContractManager

 This token is designed solely for use within the XYZ ecosystem and does **not** represent an investment, security, or financial asset.